April 6, 2024

 Jim Lowe, The Times Argus, VT - September 1, 2011

-The Central Vermont Chamber Music Festival closed its 18th season Saturday at Chandler Music Hall, with a concert that wouldmatch in quality virtually any festival in the state - and, in Vermont, that's saying something.
+The Central Vermont Chamber Music Festival closed its 18th season Saturday at Chandler Center for the Arts, with a concert that wouldmatch in quality virtually any festival in the state - and, in Vermont, that's saying something.
 The major work and the biggest success on the program was Antonin Dvorak's String Quintet in G Major, Opus 77, a deeply lyrical work.

 Violinists Cyrus Beroukhim and Adela Peña, violist Danielle Farina, cellist Peter Sanders, the festival's founder and director, and bassist Roger Wagner delivered a mature and expressive performance that successfully plumbed the work's depths.